Inflectra/rapise-documentation/docs/Intro/framework.md

 From JS:
 [Global.DoInvokeTestParallel](../Libraries/Global.md#doinvoketestparallel)

-### Config.xlsx

-There is a [Config](../Libraries/Global.md#SetConfigPath) file, that may be used for further [Global.GetProperty](../Libraries/Global.md#getproperty) and [Global.SetProperty](/Libraries/Global/#setproperty).
-This is an easy way to read and store various input configuration data: logins, URLs as well as output data (i.e. Internal Invoice ID used in the subsequent test cases).

-It is also explained in [this](https://youtu.be/GDbRA2WyQfQ?list=PL1GncVUgF5nsawBrTNYbBY-eUnccO5YZj&t=534) video.

 ### Dropdowns.xlsx

 Shared Libraries and Shared Functions more powerful with pre-defined [dropdowns](../Guide/rvl_editor.md#param-dropdowns).
 For example, you may have a function `NavigateToModule` used across your framework and switching to an application module.
 Since we have fixed number of modules in the app (it may be a big number, but still fixed) we may define a dropdown list to make it easier for test creator to navigate without risk of doing a typo and without loss of time to find correct naming.

 ![Param Dropdown](../Guide/img/framework_dropdowns.png)

+### Config.xlsx

+There is a [Config](../Libraries/Global.md#SetConfigPath) file, that may be used for further [Global.GetProperty](../Libraries/Global.md#getproperty) and [Global.SetProperty](/Libraries/Global/#setproperty).
+This is an easy way to read and store various input configuration data: logins, URLs as well as output data (i.e. Internal Invoice ID used in the subsequent test cases).

+It is also explained in [this](https://youtu.be/GDbRA2WyQfQ?list=PL1GncVUgF5nsawBrTNYbBY-eUnccO5YZj&t=534) video.

+### Data.xlsx

+It is typical implement some test cases as [data driven](../Intro/ddt.md).
+And framework is a great place for storing the shared data files - usually `.xlsx` spreadsheets.
+Rapise has built in capabilities for [creating](../Guide/test_files_dialog.md#context-menu-folder) and [editing](../Guide/spreadsheet_editor.md) such spreadsheets.

 ### Global Objects

-It is useful to have one or more application specific [global object](../Guide/global_objects.md) sharing functionality needed by majority of test cases in your framework.
-It may anything, starting from login and navigation and up to string formatting or text validation.
+It is useful to have one or more application specific [global objects](../Guide/global_objects.md), sharing functionality needed by majority of test cases in your framework.
+It may do anything, starting from login and navigation and up to string formatting or text validation.

 ![Global Object](../Guide/img/framework_global_object.png)